physiodatatoolbox/docs/docs/user-guide/file-converter.md

  - All channels must have the same sampling rate
  - All channels must have the same length

 However, AcqKnowledge data that don't conform to this requirement can still be exported as .mat files and converted.
 Note that when AcqKnowledge saves data as a .mat file, the events are lost.
-Alternatively, the data can be saved as a 'Windows AcqKnowledge 3 Graph', which is compatible with the BIOPAC File Converter.
+Alternatively, the data can be saved as a 'Windows AcqKnowledge 3 Graph' inside AcqKnowledge, which is compatible with the BIOPAC File Converter.

 When using digital markers, and depending on the experimental design, the BIOPAC AcqKnowledge data may contain 8 digital channels that are only used to calculate a separate 8-bit decimal marker channel.
 If this is the case, these 8 single-bit channels, usually labeled 'Digital Input', should be omitted from conversion as they are not necessary for data analysis.
+Do this by unchecking the columns pertaining to these bit-channels.

 The BIOPAC converter does not feature any custom conversion options.